 Who’s going apple picking this fall?
 I am, I am!
 I love to make All The Apple Things after lugging home a haul of different apple varieties.
 (Even though I can’t eat All The Apple Things currently due to the candida I’m fighting, my family loves the recipes and I can still have small amounts of them).

 While I have not yet gone apple picking, I did get some organic Red Delicious apples from a friend’s tree.
 (Side note: Red Delicious apples fresh off the tree are so much better than the store bought type).
-I got to work on this crate of apples by making two batches of apple butter and a paleo apple cake (recipe to come later), while still leaving enough for my family to eat fresh.
+I got to work on this crate of apples by making two batches of apple butter and a paleo apple cake, while still leaving enough for my family to eat fresh.

 History of Apple Butter